-Carrying value of goodwill and intangible assets | Our audit work included, but was not restricted to performing the following procedures:

-- As detailed in Note 2, and 6 to the consolidated a) We reviewed management's process and controls on identification of indicators of impairment of goodwill under the Indian Accounting Standards framework; - management's assessment of the impairment indicators and the impairment tests performed; - c) We obtained the impairment analysis carried out by the management and reviewed the valuation report prepared by an independent valuer and examined the reasonableness of key assumptions, including the profit and cash flow growth or decline, terminal values, potential product obsolescence and the selection of discount rates; - d) We assessed the professional competence, objectivity and capabilities of the third-party expert considered by the management for performing the required valuations to estimate the recoverable value of the goodwill; - We reconciled the cash flow projections to the business plans approved by the Holding Company's Board of Directors; - We challenged the management on the underlying assumptions used for the cash flow projections including the expected growth rates and considered the evidence available to support these assumptions in light of our understanding of the business; - g) We assessed the reasonableness of the assumptions used and appropriateness of the valuation methodology applied.
-We tested the discount rates and long-term growth rates used in the forecast vis-a-vis industry forecasts and the recent changes in economic environment, where appropriate; - h) We involved auditor's experts to assess the appropriateness of the valuation model used by the management and the assumptions used relating to discount rates, risk premium, industry growth rates, etc., to assess their reasonability; - i) We evaluated the sensitivity analysis performed by management in respect of the key assumptions such as discount and growth rates to ensure that there was sufficient headroom with respect to the estimation uncertainty impact of such assumptions on the calculation; - i) We have evaluated the adequacy of disclosures made by the Holding Company in the consolidated financial statements in view of the requirements as specified in the Indian Accounting Standards.
+Key audit matter How our audit addressed the key audit matter Carrying value of goodwill and intangible assets Our audit work included, but was not restricted to performing the with indefinite useful life following procedures: As detailed in Note 2, and 6 to the consolidated financial statements, the group has a carrying value of INR 12,226.84 lakh of goodwill, and INR 8,168.00 lakh of intangible asset with indefinite a) We reviewed management's process and controls or identification of indicators of impairment of goodwill under the Indian Accounting Standards framework; b) We understood, evaluated and tested controls around useful life.
+In terms with Indian Accounting Standard 36, management's assessment of the impairment indicators and the impairment tests performed; Impairment of Assets, the management has carried out an impairment analysis which contained certain significant judgements and estimates including forecasting revenue growth, success of new products, margins and discount rate which form the basis of such assessments.
+Changes in these assumptions could lead to an impairment to c) We obtained the impairment analysis carried out by the management and reviewed the valuation report prepared by an independent valuer and examined the reasonableness of key assumptions, including the profit and cash flow growth or decline, terminal values, potential product obsolescence and the selection of discount rates; the carrying value of goodwill and intangible asset with indefinite useful life.
+The conclusion of the above analysis was that We assessed the professional competence, objectivity and capabilities of the third-party expert considered by the management for performing the required valuations to estimate the recoverable value of the goodwill; no impairment was required to be recognized on the carrying value of goodwill and other intangible assets. e) We reconciled the cash flow projections to the business plans approved by the Holding Company's Board of Directors; Considering the materiality of the amount involved and significant degree of judgement and subjectivity involved in the estimates and assumptions used in determining the cash flows used in the impairment evaluation, we have determined impairment of such goodwill and other intangible assets (including intangible assets arising from the business combinations) as a key audit matter. f) We challenged the management on the underlying assumptions used for the cash flow projections including the expected growth rates and considered the evidence available to support these assumptions in light of our understanding of the business; g) We assessed the reasonableness of the assumptions used and appropriateness of the valuation methodology applied.
+We tested the discount rates and long-term growth rates used in the forecast vis-a-vis industry forecasts and the recent changes in economic environment, where appropriate; We involved auditor's experts to assess the appropriateness of the valuation model used by the management and the assumptions used relating to discount rates, risk premium, industry growth rates, etc., to assess their reasonability; We evaluated the sensitivity analysis performed by management in respect of the key assumptions such as discount and growth rates to ensure that there was sufficient headroom with respect to the estimation uncertainty impact of such assumptions on the calculation; j) We have evaluated the adequacy of disclosures made by the Holding Company in the consolidated financial statements in view of the requirements as specified in the Indian Accounting Standards.